-When gold is leached in an aqueous cyanide solution it forms a gold-cyanide complex by oxidizing with an oxidant such as dissolved oxygen and cyanide complexation.
+When gold or silver is leached in an aqueous cyanide solution it forms a metal-cyanide complex by oxidizing with an oxidant such as dissolved oxygen and cyanide complexation.
 This complex is very stable and the cyanide required is only slightly in excess of the stoichiometric requirement.
 However, in practice the amount of cyanide used in leach solutions is dictated by the presence of other cyanide consumers, and the need to increase the rate of leaching to acceptable levels.

 In heap or dump leaching the ore or agglomerated fine ore is stacked in heaps on a pad lined with an impermeable membrane.
 Cyanide solution is introduced to the heap by sprinklers or a drip irrigation system.
-The solution percolates through the heap leaching the gold from the ore, and the resultant gold bearing solution is collected on the impermeable membrane and channeled to storage facilities for further processing.
-Heap leaching is attractive due to the low capital cost involved, but is a slow process and the gold extraction efficiency is a relatively low 50-75%.
+The solution percolates through the heap leaching the gold and silver from the ore, and the resultant metal bearing solution is collected on the impermeable membrane and channeled to storage facilities for further processing.
+Heap leaching is attractive due to the low capital cost involved, but is a slow process and the extraction efficiency is a relatively low 50-75%.

 The use of oxygen or peroxygen compounds instead of air as an oxidant increases the leach rate and decreases cyanide consumption, due to the inactivation of some of the cyanide consuming species present in the slurry.

-The pH of the slurry is raised to pH 10-11 using lime, at the head of the leach circuit to ensure that when cyanide is added, toxic hydrogen cyanide gas is not generated and the cyanide is kept in solution to dissolve the gold.
+The pH of the slurry is raised to pH 10-11 using lime, at the head of the leach circuit to ensure that when cyanide is added, toxic hydrogen cyanide gas is not generated and the cyanide is kept in solution to dissolve the gold and/or silver.
 The slurry may also be subject to other preconditioning such as pre-oxidation at the head of the circuit before cyanide is added.

-The waste from which the gold was removed by any means is referred to as residue or tailings material.
+The waste from which the gold and/or silver was removed by any means is referred to as residue or tailings material.
 The residue is either dewatered to recover the solution, treated to neutralize or recover cyanide, or is sent directly to the tailing storage facility.

-Activated carbon in contact with a pulp containing gold can typically recover more than 99.5% of the gold in the solution in 8 to 24 hours, depending on the reactivity of the carbon, the amount of carbon used and the mixer's efficiency.
+Activated carbon in contact with a pulp containing gold and/or silver can typically recover more than 99.5% of the metals in the solution in 8 to 24 hours, depending on the reactivity of the carbon, the amount of carbon used and the mixer's efficiency.
 The loaded carbon is then separated from the pulp by screens that are air or hydrodynamically swept, thus preventing blinding by the near sized carbon particles.
 The pulp residue is then either thickened to separate the cyanide containing solution for recovery/destruction of the cyanide, or sent directly to the tailings storage facility from which the cyanide containing solution is recycled to the leach plant.